 8. Mention volunteer work.

-Social consciousness and service to others are characteristics that many employers value in their employees, so be sure to cite your previous involvement in formal or informal service clubs.
+Social consciousness and service to others are characteristics that many employers value in their employees.
+Be sure to cite your previous involvement in formal or informal service clubs.
 Describe the role(s) you played, how they benefited the communities they served, and how they helped you to become a better person (and, by extension, a more valuable employee).

 9. Have someone you trust review your résumé and cover letter.